surfer190/fixes/gitlab-ci/continuous-integration-gitlab.md

 # Continuous Integration with Gitlab

+It is important to understand that this is understood:

+> GitLab has built-in continuous integration

 * Continuous Integration - Pushing small chunks of code and on every push, run a pipeline of scripts to build, test, and validate the code changes before merging them into the main branch
 * Continuous Delivery/Deployment - Deploying your application to production at every push